-If you have a gravity fed, open-vented heating system with a feed & expansion tank located in your loft, flushing the system is a simple but effective way to potentially increase its efficiency, maybe lower your running costs & improve the system’s lifetime.
-It’s also useful to flush the system if you’re looking at replacing radiators or making major pipework changes – not much point in replacing dirty radiators with new if you don’t clean the system.
+If you have a gravity fed, open-vented central heating system with a feed & expansion header tank (possibly located in your loft), doing a DIY flush of your central heating system is a simple but effective way to potentially increase its efficiency, maybe lower your running costs & improve the system’s lifetime.
+It’s also useful to flush your central heating system if you’re looking at replacing radiators or making major pipework changes – not much point in replacing dirty radiators with new if you don’t clean the system.

 Pressurised systems require extra steps and can be more difficult – do not use the instructions below as for a start, you won’t have a F&E tank to work with.

 Over time & with normal usage, all heating systems build up a degree of “sludge” (iron oxide & dirt from water), which can restrict water circulation and cause your system to become more inefficient over time.
-Symptoms of a sludged system can include being slow to heat up, uneven heating of radiators, black or very dirty water when bleeding radiators along with many more issues.
+Symptoms of a sludged system can include being slow to heat up, uneven heating of radiators, finding a radiator cold at the bottom, seeing black or very dirty water when bleeding radiators along with many more issues.
 It can also accelerate failure of key system components such as pumps; simply because they have to work harder than they should to move the water around the system’s pipework.

-There are many guides already available on the web that cover heating flushes in great detail, so I’m not going to go into much depth in this post.
-I have however summarised a few key steps below so that there’s hopefully enough detail for you to work out if this is something you’re confident to undertake and get you started.
+There are many guides already available on the web that cover heating flushes in great detail along with discussing power flushes, power flush machines and other ways covering how to flush a gravity fed heating system, so I’m not going to go into much depth in this post.
+I have however summarised a few key steps below covering how to drain and complete a DIY central heating flush on your own home’s system – so that there’s hopefully enough detail for you to work out if this is something you’re confident to undertake and get you started.

 Before you start, check that you have:

-- Access to the system’s F&E tank, and the ability to control water flow into the tank.
+- Access to the central heating system’s F&E header tank, and the ability to control water flow into the tank.

 - Access to a foul water drain (or toilet) within hosepipe reach of the F&E tank and a convenient drain point.